 Nutrient removal by harvested portions of grain crops is an important consideration in deciding fertilizer rates.

-Nutrient removal rates (pounds per bushel) of three Michigan grain crops
+Nutrient removal rates per bushel by three Michigan grain crops

 Soybeans as a legume crop can meet its own N needs under favorable growing conditions by symbiotic fixation with bacteria.
-So no N fertilizer is currently recommended on soybeans.
+So no fertilizer N is recommended on soybeans.
 Soybeans also remove less P and more K in a year compared to corn.

-Whether you are planting wheat or contemplating fall P and K applications for corn and soybeans, nutrient removal rate is an important consideration in fertilizer rate decisions for sustainable crop production.
-As the nutrient removal rate amount is a function of yield, an over-estimated yield goal will lead to over application of fertilizer and higher production costs.
+Whether you are planting wheat or contemplating fall P and K applications for corn and soybeans, nutrient removal rates are an important consideration in making fertilizer rate decisions.
+As the nutrient removal rates are a function of yield, an over-estimated yield goal will lead to over application of fertilizer and higher production costs.